The Little Tales of Smethers and Other Stories

 The Little Tales of Smethers and Other Stories is a collection of fantasy and crime short stories by writer Lord Dunsany.
 It was first published in London by Jarrolds in October, 1952.

-The book collects twenty-six short pieces by Dunsany, including the much-anthologised mystery story "The Two Bottles of Relish", with its neat and devastating one-sentence solution at the end.
+The book collects twenty-six short pieces by Dunsany, including all of his tales of the character Mr Smethers, one being the much-anthologised mystery story "The Two Bottles of Relish", with its neat and devastating one-sentence solution at the end.
 An audiobook of the collection was released in 2017.